PhD, Arizona State University

 BBA, Baylor University

-In addition to the graduate and undergraduate offerings in oral history, Dr. Sloan teaches American Environmental History, US History since 1877, The Cold War, US Foreign Relations since 1919, and The American West.
+In addition to the graduate and undergraduate offerings in oral and public history, Dr. Sloan teaches American Environmental History, US History since 1877, US in Global Perspective, The Cold War, US Foreign Relations since 1919, and The American West.
 Learn more.